-This perimeter-based network security model can no longer support this environment.
+This perimeter-based network security model can no longer support this new context.
 In fact, it adds complexity and cost.
 It still forces connections through the data center even for applications in the cloud, which turns the data center into an expensive bottleneck.

 The cybersecurity appliances in the data center are inflexible.
 They are location-dependent, relying on traffic that passes through a specific network, and they don't scale easily.
 They rarely use a software-defined control layer, making them complex to configure and difficult to integrate.
-That makes it difficult to apply consistent, uniform security policies, creating gaps in security posture.
+That makes it difficult to apply and maintain consistent security, creating gaps in security posture.